 Recommendation

-ICANN should commit to applying for and using best efforts to secure an OFAC license for all such applicants if the applicant is otherwise qualified (and is not on the SDN list).
+ICANN should commit to applying for and using reasonable best efforts to secure an OFAC license for all such applicants if the applicant is otherwise acceptable (and is not on the SDN list).
 ICANN should also be helpful and transparent with regard to the licensing process, including ongoing communication with the applicant.

 Application of OFAC Limitations by Non-US Registrars